-In 1974, the complex was being expanded with a fully-enclosed East Wing (in gray).
-This addition was done as a keeping-up measure with BEL AIR MALL, which was now located directly across the road.
+In 1974, the complex was being expanded with a fully-enclosed East Wing (in dark gray).
+This addition was done as a keeping-up measure with BEL AIR MALL, which was located directly across the boulevard.
 The SPRINGDALE PLAZA Montgomery Ward was built with 2 stories.
 The first was comprised of a 120,500 square foot sales floor.
 The second was a partial level devoted to storage and offices.

-By 1989, a new McRae's and an expanded Gayfer's are connected with an enclosed West Wing (in gray).
-The gross leasable area of SPRINGDALE MALL now stands at around 926,000 square feet, with a compliment of eighty stores and services.
-The parking area has accommodations for 5,000 autos.
+By 1989, a new McRae's and expanded Gayfers are connected with an enclosed West Wing (in medium gray).
+The mall now contains eighty stores and services under its roof, with free parking provided for 5,000 autos.

 By 2002, the complex is known as simply SPRINGDALE.
-We see the beginnings of the mall's metamorphosis into a big box-based power center.
-Small inline store spaces in the South and East Wings have been gutted and reconfigured as large Barnes & Noble, Old Navy, Goody's, Staples and Linens 'n Things stores.
+We see beginnings of the mall's metamorphosis into a big box-based power center.
+Small store spaces have been gutted and reconfigured as large Barnes & Noble, Old Navy, Goody's and Linens 'n Things stores.
 The West Wing has been partially demolished and replaced by Best Buy.
+With these improvements, the mall covers around 926,400 leasable square feet and houses forty-seven stores.

 SPRINGDALE TENANTS 2002: